teads/wiremock-extensions/README.md

 ```
 HTTP/1.1 200 OK
 I found 12 for $.value.
 Sadly, I found nothing for ${$.undefined},
- so I will have to use the default value: 3
+ so I will have to use the fallback value: 3
 ```

 You can check every supported operators on the [Gatling JSONPath Syntax](https://github.com/gatling/jsonpath#syntax) documentation.